davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

     (too many more to list)
     ```

-12. List the profit per product that the company would make if it were able to sell all of that product at MSRP (answer should include productName, profit).
+11. List the profit per product that the company would make if it were able to sell all of that product at MSRP (answer should include product name, profit).
 Order by profit.

     ```
     productName               profit